Getúlio Vargas: Electoral reform and the 1934 Constitution

-Towards a dictatorship

 Authoritarian direction

 Vargas had originally offered Luís Carlos Prestes the position as head of the military in 1930, but Prestes refused, opting instead to lead the Brazilian Communist Party.
 The Communist Party faced a problem, however.
 Their doctrine revolved around urban workers, whereas Brazil was still an agricultural society.
 Urban workers were mostly from rural backgrounds and did not want to participate, and workers who did were difficult to organize.
 Still, fear circulated amongst politicians and generals, and repressive measures were taken against communists.
 On 19 January 1931, Vargas ordered any communists be arrested and their property seized.

 Communists staged marches, counter-marches, and street fights comparative to the climate in central Europe.
-The Communist Party and Communist International hoped a military coup would overthrow the Brazilian government, weaken the United States and United Kingdom, and strengthen the Soviet Union.
+The Communist Party and the Communist International hoped a military coup would overthrow the Brazilian government, weaken the United States and United Kingdom, and strengthen the Soviet Union.
 In November 1935, a series of uprisings at military bases in Natal, Recife, and Rio de Janeiro culminated in the communist uprising of 1935.
-Comintern believed they had sufficientally infiltrated the army enough to allow Prestes to carry out the coup, but Vargas's forces "crushed" all revolts.
+The Comintern believed they had sufficientally infiltrated the army to allow Prestes to carry out the coup, but Vargas's forces "crushed" all revolts.
 In reality, the uprising played into Vargas's hands.
-Comintern and the Communist Party were unaware they were under surveillance by Brazilian police, and their attack gave evidence for a "Bolshevik threat".
+The Comintern and the Communist Party were unaware they were under surveillance by Brazilian police, and their attack gave evidence for a "Bolshevik threat".

 Skidmore said that Vargas's government "had a propaganda field day after it crushed the revolt, circulating wildly exaggerated stories (later discredited by military records) about loyalist officers shot unarmed in their beds."
 Immediately after the revolt, Vargas convinced the National Congress to declare a state of emergency, during which he suspended civil rights, jailed trade unionists and his opposition, increased presidential powers, and bolstered police powers.
 For the next two years after the 1935 revolt, Vargas would keep persuading the Congress to renew the ninety-day state of siege, a period where the government held extraordinary police powers and there were growing concerns Vargas was preparing a self-coup.
 Prestes was also jailed in 1936 and sentenced to over sixteen years in prison.
 He would later be released in 1945 and campaigned for Vargas's policy the same year.